Grantglass/An-Adaptive-Methodology/README.md

-In my early experiments to determine the suitable text embedding technique, I used four different texts: the "Original Text" which is the 1719 first edition of *Robinson Crusoe* by Daniel Defoe, a "close" adaptation[^4] of a 1918 text called, *The Dog Crusoe,* a "far" science fiction adaptation[^5] called *The Happy Castaway* (1965)*,* and a random text, *Pride and Prejudice* by Jane Austen (1813).
-I chose the text based on my scholarship of Robinson Crusoe: the "close" adaptation is one that follows the exact storyline, but changes the human Crusoe into a talking dog, the far adaptation takes the same plot, but everything about the text is changed, and the random text is something similar stylistically, but has no character or plot similarity to Crusoe.
+In my early experiments to determine the suitable text embedding technique, I used four different texts: the "Original Text" which is the 1719 first edition of *Robinson Crusoe* by Daniel Defoe, a "close" adaptation[^4] of Jenichiro Oyabe’s *A Japanese Robinson Crusoe* a "far" science fiction adaptation[^5] called *The Happy Castaway* (1965)*,* and a random text, *Pride and Prejudice* by Jane Austen (1813).
+I chose the text based on my scholarship of Robinson Crusoe: the “close” adaptation is one that follows the exact storyline, but reimagines the story as a Japanese man in America, the far adaptation takes the same plot, but everything about the text is changed, and the random text is something similar stylistically, but has no character or plot similarity to Crusoe.